-In our introduction to StubHub, we mentioned that it’s a peer-to-peer service.
+In our introduction to StubHub, we mentioned that it’s a ticket resale site.
 This means that you’re buying tickets from (or selling tickets to) other StubHub users — essentially, random people on the Internet — rather than StubHub itself.
 We realize that this may make potential users uneasy (and we don’t blame you), so we’ll try to put those fears to rest by giving you a safety primer on StubHub.

 Is StubHub legit?